RicoSuter/DNT/README.md

 **Parameters:**

-- package: The package ID to update, also supports * wildcards
+- PackagesToUpdate: The package ID to update, also supports * wildcards
+- TargetPacketVersion: The targeted package version (default: latest)

 **Samples:**